balwinderSingh1989/balwinderSingh1989/README.md

 - 📫 How to reach me : (DO Follow the emoticon ) 😃
-- 💬 Ask me about anything an everything.
+- 💬 Ask me about anything and everything.
 - 📫 LinkedIn profile: [Balwinder Singh](https://www.linkedin.com/in/balwinder-singh-29039b56/)
 - 🌀 Twitter:-   [@singhBalwinder_](https://twitter.com/singhBalwinder_)